 In stock & ready to ship

-TKM, KIDS FIVE LAYER ACTIVATED CARBON PM2.5 FILTER
+TKM, ADULTS FIVE LAYER ACTIVATED CARBON PM2.5 FILTER

 Carbon 5 layer Pm 2.5 Filter – Dust, Anti Air Pollution, Carbon Filter (5 filters per pack)

-Note: For use in all our face masks mask and TKM Masks.
+Note: For use in all our face masks mask and TKM Masks except the TKM, Adults Black Antiviral and Antibacterial Mask - Innovation Oscar.
 Also for use in other brand's masks with pocket for filters.

 Delivered in sterilised packaging.
 Due to the nature of this product, returns will not be accepted.